 Seawater temperatures along the coast, although extremely cold, vary little over the austral summer (between -1.5°C and -1.9°C).
-The dry suit and thermal insulation set-up we use for diving therefore doesn't change over the summer dive season (See Diving – Equipment).
+The dry suit and thermal insulation set-up we use for diving therefore doesn't change over the summer dive season (see Diving equipment).

 Sea ice provides an excellent platform from which to conduct diving operations in early summer.
-Diving equipment can be driven right up to the dive site in over-snow vehicles such as Hagglunds, with the ice providing unlimited space in which to set up and lay out equipment.
+Diving equipment can be driven right up to the dive site in over-snow vehicles such as Hägglunds, with the ice providing unlimited space in which to set up and lay out equipment.

-With even a light wind, however, surface temperatures drop rapidly and dive personnel must be adequately prepared to work in temperatures of -15C or below.
+With even a light wind, however, surface temperatures drop rapidly and dive personnel must be adequately prepared to work in temperatures of -15°C or below.

-Excessive wind can rapidly break up sea ice making through-ice diving extremely dangerous.
+Excessive wind can rapidly break up sea ice, making through-ice diving extremely dangerous.
 Consequently, diving cannot be undertaken at Casey in winds exceeding 20 knots.

 Casey is renowned for the fierce blizzard conditions that can rapidly descend on the area bringing strong winds, blowing snow and poor visibility.
 Blizzards may last several days and often cause the break-out of sea ice from the areas bays.